Please read this page carefully; it answers the majority of questions vendors will have.

 Before you’ve paid: please be sure that you are able to take part on the specified date before submitting an application.
 Vendors who are accepted and cancel before paying for their table (or who lack the courtesy to bother contacting us at all) will be flagged and likely will not be accepted into another market.

 After you’ve paid: while we understand that life events happen, it is often difficult for us to replace a cancelled vendor, especially in the last week prior to the event.
-As such, we are unable to offer refunds on cancellations made by vendors or to transfer your spot (paid or unpaid) to a future market.
+As such, we are unable to offer refunds on cancellations made by vendors or to transfer your spot (paid or unpaid) to a future market or to another vendor.
 If you are unable to take part, you forfeit both your space and any payment made.

 In the event of the entire market being cancelled by the organizer or the venue (due to emergency, act of God, etc.), vendors will be offered a full refund on their table fees but will not be reimbursed for other incidental costs they might accrue in preparation for the event.

-Vendors are given 1.5 hours for load in and set up.
-Vendors who are not set up when the doors open to the public forfeit their table and their table rental fee.
+Vendors are given 1.5 hours for load in and set up and must be ready to go by event start time.
+Vendors who have not shown up 15 minutes prior to doors opening will forfeit their table and their table rental fee.

 The rooms that we are using are generally well-lit, with both overhead lighting and south- and west-facing windows that make the spaces bright if the weather is good.
 Vendors should make a point of requesting a hydro outlet on their application if they need one, as not all tables have hydro access.

 What to Bring